LGBTQ rights in Bahia: Statistics

+Adoption and parenting

+On March 9, 2010, a court in Salvador authorized the adoption of a child by a lesbian couple.

 Discrimination protections

 Bahia was the first Brazilian state to enact an anti-discrimination ordinance in 1997.

-Adoption and parenting

-On March 9, 2010, the Justice of the city of Salvador, Bahia, authorized the adoption of a child by a lesbian couple.
+On June 1, 2022, the Legislative Assembly of Bahia passed a bill to ban discrimination based on sexual orientation and gender identity in the state.
+The bill was named the "Millena Passos Law" in honor of transgender activist Millena Passos.

 Gender identity and expression

 Transgender people have been able to change their name and legal gender since 2008, and gender self-determination has been permitted since 2018.
 The Bahia Public Defender's Office, in partnership with other agencies, carries out joint efforts to facilitate the process of document rectification for transgender people.

 On May 23, 2017, Governor of Bahia Rui Costa signed a decree granting transgender people the right to use their social name instead of their legal name.
 According to the decree, the social name must be accompanied by the legal name on official documents.
 Minors require authorization from their guardians.

 On May 11, 2022, the Court of Justice of the State of Bahia has allowed a third gender option on documents.

 On December 26, 2024, the Governor of Bahia, Jerônimo Rodrigues, sanctioned Law 14,806 (Lei 14.806), which establishes exemption from costs for protest certificates, making the process of rectifying documents free of charge for transgender people.